-1. Explain the SpringBoard functionality for iOS?
+Q1.
+Explain the SpringBoard functionality for iOS.

 The new features of iOS 11 are mentioned below:

 - In iOS 11, a new App Drawer feature has been introduced by Apple.
-With the help of this newly redesigned App Drawer feature users now will be easily able to share the contents through the Message App.
+With the help of this newly redesigned App Drawer feature, users will now be easily able to share the contents through the Message App.

 - The newly redesigned control center in iOS 11 will now offer the 3D Touch support functionality.

-3. Explain the vieDidLoad and viewDidAppear?
+Q3.
+Explain the vieDidLoad and viewDidAppear.

-Blocks are basically a language level feature which is implemented along with C and C++ languages.
-These are used to create distinct code segments which can be passed with respect to the methods or functions.
-These are not restricted to real-time executions and can also be processed in a later time based on the system functionality.
+Blocks are a language-level feature implemented along with C and C++ languages.
+With regard to the methods or functions, these produce distinctive code portions that can be passed.
+These can be processed later depending on the system’s capabilities and are not limited to real-time executions.
 It also implements the codes and displays the same in a much cleaner representative way.

-In the case of StoryBoard, Developers can create the same along with a view and after that other views can be programmatically added to it.
-These are mainly used for the UI representation in a short time span and based on the corresponding design specification.
-It is also used to produce the end to end visualization of the entire system processes.
-But in the case of duplicate handling process, StoryBoard implementation becomes difficult to update as per the system functionality.
+Developers can construct a view and add new views to it programmatically for StoryBoard.
+They primarily use StoryBoard for quick UI representation based on appropriate design specifications.
+It also produces the end-to-end visualization of the entire system process.
+But in the case of a duplicate handling process, StoryBoard implementation becomes challenging to update as per the system functionality.

 Part 2 – iOS Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions.

-6. What are the different types of iOS states?
+Q6.
+What are the different types of iOS states?

 The different types of iOS application states are:

-7. Which property returns initialized objects?
+Q7.
+Which property returns initialized objects?

-Atomic Properties usually are implemented to receive properly initialized objects.
+Atomic properties usually are implemented to receive properly initialized objects.

-- Easy development with respect to the UI standardization.
+- Easy development concerning UI standardization.

-- Follows higher approval matrix which leads to rejection of beta versions.
+- Follows higher approval matrix, which leads to rejection of beta versions.